jcoawett/time-travel-jcoawett/zine/intro.md

 # Welcome to the Time Travel Zine

-This is a time machine that explores git branching and versions
+This creative exploration examines time travel through fiction and imagination.

+Have you ever dreamed of stepping into a time machine and exploring different eras?
+This zine explores the fascinating concept of time travel, from scientific theories to fictional adventures.

+Join us on this journey through time!